CSM breaks ground on new Center for Health Sciences in Hughesville

 Harwood said “it’s incredible to see the growth” since the trustees board “moved forward with the purchase” of the property in 2014 and have a centralized campus.

-“It is so much more accessible for all of our students across our region,” Harwood said.
-“The trustees are looking forward to CSM providing Southern Maryland and Washington area employers with a workforce who possess the skills and attitudes to meet their employers’ needs, and to continue working with our partners to address the health care demands for new jobs to the economy in the future.”

-“This is a good day for Southern Maryland and even a better day for a Southern Marylander,” Wilson said, echoing Fielder’s remarks.
+“This is a good day for Southern Maryland and even a better day for a Southern Marylander,” Wilson saids.
 “It is a shining example of what we can do when work together to do something great.”

 Patterson said the college takes care of the “population’s increasing demand for highly able and committed health professionals,” all of whom are smart, spirited and “ready to take on the world” upon graduation.

-“CSM has been an economic catalyst for the county,” Collins said.
-“As our population continues to grow older, the need persists for skilled health care professionals. … Some recent accomplishments relating to health care education include the medical lab tech program achieving the highest national accreditation award, and students being awarded prestigious recognition by the Maryland Nurses Association.”

-Described by architects as a forward-thinking and flexible science building, according to the college’s press release, the Center for Health Sciences will include a clinical simulation center, classrooms, computer lab, collaborative learning spaces, faculty and staff offices, a student success suite and a large multipurpose meeting room.
+The center is described by architects as a forward-thinking and flexible science building, according to the college’s press release.
+The Center for Health Sciences will include a clinical simulation center, classrooms, computer lab, collaborative learning spaces, faculty and staff offices, a student success suite and a large multipurpose meeting room.

-Hutchins, who graduated from CSM two decades ago when it was called Charles County Community College, said the school is not only “an inseparable part of Southern Maryland’s great heritage” but also a key component of “who we are as a region.”

 “We celebrate today another new addition to CSM’s educational acumen,” Hutchins said, “which continues to strengthen the entire region economically and provides our population with a local, world-class college.”